ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

   ```
   Find all endpoints in the ghostbank.net domain that are susceptible to BOLA and generate a report.
   ```
-10. The AI Agent will show its progress in the chat, ending with *Report saved successfully* and *Done.* messages.
+10. The AI Agent will show its progress in the chat, ending with *Report saved successfully* and *Done* messages.

 <p align="center"><img src="/docs/img/ai-agent-test.png" width="500" /></p>